Aliases for MMP11 Gene

 GeneCards Summary for MMP11 Gene

 MMP11 (Matrix Metallopeptidase 11) is a Protein Coding gene.
-Diseases associated with MMP11 include space motion sickness and cutaneous fibrous histiocytoma.
-Among its related pathways are GPCR Pathway and Integrin Pathway.
-GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP13.
+Diseases associated with MMP11 include Dermatofibrosarcoma Protuberans and Cutaneous Fibrous Histiocytoma.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP25.

 UniProtKB/Swiss-Prot Summary for MMP11 Gene